 This digital edition was produced as part of the project The Humane Body.
 The Humane Body is co-funded by the Creative Europe Programme of the European Union.

+Co-funded by the Creative Europe Programme of the European Union

-This project was made possible thanks to the collaboration between GN D Centre national de la danse in Pantin and Wiener Tanzwochen/ImPulsTanz in Vienna, Kaaitheater in Brussels, The Place in London.
+This project was made possible thanks to the collaboration between CN D Centre national de la danse in Pantin and Wiener Tanzwochen/ImPulsTanz in Vienna, Kaaitheater in Brussels, The Place in London.